KostasValeckas/PyLongslit/docs/flat.rst

         "R2_spacial_bspline": 0.4 # R^2 threshold for the fits
     }

-From experience, the :math:`R^2` threshold might be needed to set relatively low, as the fits can be quite noisy.
+From experience, the :math:`R^2` threshold might need to be set relatively low, as the fits can be quite noisy.

-The spacial model is constructed as a stack of the individual 1d fits.
+The spatial model is constructed as a stack of the individual 1d fits.
 For the fits that failed, the model is interpolated from the nearest successful fits.
-The amount of failed fits is plotted on the detector for quality assesment.
+The number of failed fits is plotted on the detector for quality assessment.

-As  shown with the example dataset SDSS_J213510+2728, it is okay so see some failed fits scattered around the detector and in the edges, but you should revise the parameters if large areas (that are not detector edges) fail:
+As shown with the example dataset SDSS_J213510+2728, it is okay to see some failed fits scattered around the detector and in the edges, but you should revise the parameters if large areas (that are not detector edges) fail: